 Paiutes working together for a better community to thrive in ...

 Welcome to official website of the Paiute Indian Tribe of Utah (PITU).
-The purpose of the PITU Web is to provide information about the Paiute Indian Tribe of Utah to the general public.
+The purpose of the PITU Website is to provide information about the Paiute Indian Tribe of Utah.
 Please use the menu above to navigate the site.

-The Paiute Indian Tribe of Utah, or “PITU” as it is often called, was created on April 3, 1980 by an act of Congress.
-(25 U.S.C. § 761) The Tribe consists of five constituent bands: Cedar, Indian Peaks, Kanosh, Koosharem, and Shivwits.
-These five Bands have independent identities as communities that date back hundreds of years.
+The Paiute Indian Tribe of Utah, or “PITU” as it is often called, was created on April 3, 1980 by an act of Congress (25 U.S.C. § 761).
+The Tribe consists of five constituent bands: Cedar, Indian Peaks, Kanosh, Koosharem, and Shivwits.

-The federal government formally recognizes both the Paiute Indian Tribe of Utah and its five constituent bands as Indian Tribal entities located within the boundaries of the PITU Tribal Reservation.
-[Federal Register July 12, 2002 (volume 67, Number 134, page 46330)]
+The federal government formally recognizes the Paiute Indian Tribe of Utah as an Indian Tribe located within the boundaries of the PITU Tribal Reservation.

 The PITU Reservation consists of ten separate land parcels located in four southwestern Utah counties.
-As of November 1, 2012, the total number of tribal members among the five bands was 892.
+As of December 31, 2018, the total number of tribal members among the five constituent bands was 921.